 Conversely, if a potential buyer sees only 60-70% of a building being occupied, then he/she is very likely to consider offering you substantially less than your asking price.

 Leases ending soon with no intention of renewing or no expression of interest from any potential tenants can weaken a commercial property’s appeal.
-Equally, if tenants get the wind of the fact that you are selling, they may not be comfortable with the uncertainty of building a relationship with a new landlord.
+Equally, if tenants get wind of the fact that you are selling, they may not be comfortable with the uncertainty of building a relationship with a new landlord.

 If documentation demonstrates an 85-100% occupancy rate, then any potential buyer will immediately realise that this is a proven and profitable business model.